-(16) Retained earnings
+(14) Retained earnings

 - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve, except as legal reserve reaches amount equal to the paid-in capital, then setting aside or reversing special reserve according to the resolution of shareholders during their meeting or the request by competent authorities.
-Appropriation of remainder, and unappropriated retained earnings from prior years, shall be proposed by the Board of Directors and resolved by the stockholders' meeting. - In accordance with Company Act Article 240, Item 5 and Article 241, Item 2, the resolution, for all or a portion of distributable dividends, legal reserve and capital surplus that are distributed in the form of cash, will be adopted by a majority vote at a meeting of the Board of Directors attended by two-thirds of the total number of directors, and will be reported to the shareholders, shall not be subject to the resolution at the shareholders' meeting. - B. Dividend policy: As the Company is in a rapidly changing industry and in the growth stage, and considering the Company's long-term financial plans, shareholders' long-term interest and stabilising performance target, cash dividend distribution shall not be lower than 10% of the total dividend distribution.
+Appropriation of remainder, and unappropriated retained earnings from prior years, shall be proposed by the Board of Directors and resolved by the shareholders' meeting. - In accordance with Company Act Article 240, Item 5 and Article 241, Item 2, the resolution, for all or a portion of distributable dividends, legal reserve and capital surplus that are distributed in the form of cash, will be adopted by a majority vote at a meeting of the Board of Directors attended by two-thirds of the total number of directors, and will be reported to the shareholders, shall not be subject to the resolution at the shareholders' meeting. - B. Dividend policy: As the Company is in a rapidly changing industry and in the growth stage, and considering the Company's long-term financial plans, shareholders' long-term interest and stabilising performance target, cash dividend distribution shall not be lower than 10% of the total dividend distribution.

 - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. (a) In accordance with the regulations, the Company shall set aside special reserve based on debit balances of other equity items at the balance sheet date before distributing earnings.
-When debit balances of other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently. - E. The appropriations for 2020 and 2019 earnings had been resolved at shareholders' meeting on August 10, 2021 and June 24, 2020, respectively.
-Details are summarised below:
+When debit balances of other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently. - E. The appropriations for 2021 and 2020 had been resolved at shareholders' meeting on June 23, 2022 and August 10, 2021 are as follows:

-2020 2 2019
+2021 2020

-Dividends per share Div idends per share
+Dividends per share Divid ends per share

 Amount (in dollars) Amount (in dollars)

-Legal reserve \$ 39,831 \$ 36,622
+Legal reserve \$ 51,183 \$ 39,831

-Special reserve (9,589) 29,526
+Special reserve 11,788 (9,589)

-Cash dividends 359,983 \$ 4.25 320,007 \$ 4.00
+Cash dividends 363,993 \$ 4.25 359,983 \$ 4.25

-\$ 390,225 \$ 386,155
+\$ 426,964 \$ 390,225

-F. The appropriations for 2021 earnings had been proposed by the Board of Directors on March 23, 2022.
+F. The appropriations for 2022 earnings had been proposed by the Board of Directors on March 16, 2023.
 Details are summarised below:

-2021
+2022

-A amount Dividends per share (in NT dollars)
+Dividends per share

+Amount (in do llars)

-Legal reserve \$ 51,183
+Legal reserve \$ 9,028

-Special reserve 11,789
+Special reserve (68,643)

-Cash dividends 363,993 4,25
+Cash dividends 85,645 \$ 1.00

-\$ 426,965
+\$ 26,030

-As of March 23, 2022, the abovementioned 2021 earnings appropriation has not been resolved by the shareholders except for the cash dividends, which was approved by the Board of Directors.
+As of March 16, 2023, the abovementioned 2022 earnings appropriation has not been resolved by the shareholders except for the cash dividends, which was approved by the Board of Directors.